 For reference, the viral play in which Seattle Seahawks wideout DK Metcalf chased down Arizona Cardinals cornerback Budda Baker during an interception return registered a top speed (from Metcalf) of 22.64 MPH.

-The Super Bowl champ has also raced some of his teammates in the past, including fellow AFC speedster Mecole Hardman, whom he beat in a training camp sprint off this past offseason.
+The Super Bowl champ has also raced some of his teammates in the past, including fellow AFC speedster Mecole Hardman, whom he beat in a preseason training camp sprint off this last year.

 Fastest NFL Combine 40’s

-The former fifth-round pick ran track and field in high school — where he caught the eye of ESPN — and college, in addition to his football career.
+The former fifth-round NFL Draft pick ran track and field in high school — where he caught the eye of ESPN — and college, in addition to his football career.

 While the Pro Bowl wideout didn’t participate in the 2016 NFL Combine, he ran the 40-yard dash at West Alabama’s Pro Day and recorded a blazing 4.29 mark.
 The NFL Combine record for the 40 is held by Cincinnati Bengals 2018 first-round pick, John Ross, who clocked in at 4.22 seconds.

-Other players who could also claim the title as fastest NFL player include Las Vegas Raiders rookie Henry Ruggs who ran the 40-yard dash in 4.27 seconds, Houston Texans WR Will Fuller (4.32), and Eagles’ Marquise Goodwin (4.27).
+Other players who could also claim the title as fastest NFL player include Las Vegas Raiders receiver Henry Ruggs who ran the 40-yard dash in 4.27 seconds, Miami Dolphins WR Will Fuller (4.32), and the Chicago Bears’ Marquise Goodwin (4.27).

 Hill, who is the first player drafted into the NFL out of West Alabama since the Cowboys drafted Ken Hutcherson in 1974, has had more than his fair share of explosive TDs against AFC foes like the Ravens, Steelers and Titans.

-Whether it’s at wide receiver or as a ball carrier, the Bucs’ defense, especially the linebackers, better watch out.
-Hill’s speed shines in the postseason and he’s ready to make history each time he touches the ball.
+Whether it’s at wide receiver or as a ball carrier, the Bucs, New York Jets, Denver Broncos, Jacksonville Jaguars, Green Bay Packers and San Francisco 49ers better watch out.
+Hill’s speed shines, especially in the postseason, and he’s ready to make history each time he touches the ball.